Mik3KL0/ParvifloraProject/README.txt

   * R_project_script.R - the main orchestrating script, the only 	one which executes any code.
 It imports functions from 		scripts in /utilities directory and uses them to process 	data.
 If one is interested to see the pipeline steps - 		it's here.
 Not all the code was 'hidden' tough.
 Some 		crucial steps like joining data from different sources 		was kept here as it helps to understand the logic.

+  * Parviflora_report.Rmd - the RMarkdown file that generates the report dynamically from the data that it reads from integrated_data.Rds file in data/processed/ directory

   * data - directory where raw files with data should be placed, the program reads data from this location
 	 - /processed sub-directory - intended to store 			intermediate results of operation here in .Rds format for "checkpoint" access

-  * output - directory where all the output from program will be 	stored .xlsx or .html reports can go directly here.
+  * output - directory where all the output from program will be stored .csv or .html reports can go directly here.
 Plots should be saved to /plots sub-dir.

   * utilities - scripts that define functions and constants used by those functions (e.g. column names for reading).
 	Example: "process_Daffodils.r" will define functions that are used to process data from Daffodils sales system.

 4. How to use the project

   1) Import sales data from company systems into /data directory
 	- 1 "Stores.xlsx" file
 	- 1 "Daffodilsyyyy.xls" file with as many months as sheets as needed e.g.
 	- x "Summary of Sales MMMM yyyy" files - format matters as month and year information are extracted from name

   2) Run the code in R_project_script.R file
-	* check if the file runs from terminal
-	* if no add here that only possible in RStudio
+	* possible both in RStudio and Terminal/CLI
+	* for Terminal/CLI operation first change directory to the project (cd path/to/ParfivloraProject) and run "Rscript R_proj_script.R"

   3) The outputs are in the output folder:
-	- plots showing
+	- plots saved in .png format
-	? .html document with summary information
+	- Parviflora_report.html document with summary information and plots
-	?
-SummaryRaport.xlsx file with totals data after it has been processed - for the user to have access and possibility to make own, more detailed analysis
+	- integrated_data.csv file with totals data after it has been processed - for the user to have access and possibility to have access to data

 #### Authors